ncolomer/energy-monitor/README.md

 This project is a DIY module + a Python application that aim at measuring electrical consumption metrics, display collected values on an OLED display, and send them to an external InfluxDB database for historization.

-The module was built to fit any standard electrical panel (same form factor as a circuit breaker).
+The module was designed to fit any standard electrical panel (same form factor as a circuit breaker).
 It does not collect data directly but rather fetches metrics from [Lechacal](http://lechacal.com/)'s [RPICT](http://lechacal.com/wiki/index.php?title=Raspberrypi_Current_and_Temperature_Sensor_Adaptor) module and Enedis [Linky](https://fr.wikipedia.org/wiki/Linky) electric meter (France national power provider).

-I built this project to observe and store my own energy consumption, to eventually improve them.
-And also because it looked a cool DIY project (it actually was!).
+I built this project to observe and store my own energy consumption, to eventually improve it.
+And, well... also because it looked a cool DIY project (it actually was!).

 :warning: My electrical installation has three-phase power supply.
 Even though the project can run for a one-phase power, it might also need some adaptation.
 Any contribution welcome!